kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

   # default: 1
   dbConcurrentIngestionCount: 1

-  # Memory limit applied to read database connections.
+  # Memory limit applied to read database and write database connections.
+The
+  # default of "no limit" is appropriate when first establishing a baseline of
+  # resource usage required.
+It is eventually recommended to set these values
+  # such that dbMemoryLimit + dbWriteMemoryLimit < the total memory available
+  # to the aggregator pod.
   # default: 0GB is no limit
   dbMemoryLimit: 0GB

-  # Memory limit applied to write database connections.
-  # default: 0GB is no limit
   dbWriteMemoryLimit: 0GB

   # If "true" can improve the time it takes to copy the write DB, at the expense